The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-1/lesson-2-boxmodel_layout/boxmodel_layout_notes.md

   `(margin-right + border-right + padding-right) + width + (padding-left + border-left + margin-left)`

 ### Border Box

+[w3schools](https://www.w3schools.com/css/css3_box-sizing.asp) has a great explanation / demo!

 ```css
 div {
     box-sizing: border-box;
 }
 ```
-* the border-box value alters the box model so that any border or padding property values are included within the width and height of an element.
-When using the border-box value, if an element has a width of 400 pixels, a padding of 20 pixels around every side, and a border of 10 pixels around every side, the actual width will remain 400 pixels.
+* the `border-box` value alters the box model so that any border or padding property values are included within the width and height of an element.
+* When using the `border-box` value, if an element has a `width` of 400 pixels, a `padding` of 20 pixels around every side, and a `border` of 10 pixels around every side, the actual width will remain 400 pixels.

 # The Visual Formatting Model
 * The `display` property has almost thirty values, but `block`, `inline-block`, and `inline` are most used.